Alpay Özalan: Aston Villa

-After superlative performances for his country at Euro 2000, Özalan signed for English club Aston Villa.
+After superlative performances for his country at Euro 2000, the 29-year-old Özalan signed for English club Aston Villa.
 He enjoyed a good first season with Villa and became a fan favourite.
 His abilities caught the interest of Arsenal and Newcastle United.
 His partnership with Olof Mellberg as central-defensive partners was cut short as Özalan injured his ankle which sidelined him for the remainder of the season.
 He recovered just in time for the 2002 World Cup, in which he formed the core of an obstinate Turkish defensive unit.
 They finished third and he was named in the team of the tournament.

 The biggest clubs in Europe took note of his performances in the Far East, including the likes of Barcelona and Internazionale.
 Aston Villa manager Graham Taylor refused to sell him, which was the beginning of Özalan's downfall at Villa Park.
 Media reports and comments made by Taylor led to Özalan becoming a very unpopular figure at the club, missing much of the 2002–03 season.
 Their goalkeeper, Peter Schmeichel, defended Özalan in his article in the English newspaper, The Times.

 What happened after the World Cup, when he was frozen out by Graham Taylor, was sad.
 There are a lot of politics at Villa, and the way Alpay was portrayed as a money-grabber was nothing like the guy that I know.
 Taylor is just not keen on players with a bigger profile than himself.

 Özalan returned to the Aston Villa team for the beginning of the 2003–04 season.
 In his first home game against Charlton Athletic, he was booed when walking on to the pitch by his own fans.
 However Özalan went on to score the first goal of that game.
 In consequence to his earlier booing, Özalan's goal celebration served to mock the Aston Villa fans by placing his finger on his mouth.
 He was again dropped due to their angry reaction.
 The Turkish defender was then made public enemy number one in England in late 2003 after a run-in with David Beckham during the Euro 2004 qualifier in Istanbul.
 He first confronted the England skipper after his first-half penalty miss, glowering over him and rubbing heads with him in full view of the referee.
 He followed that up by prodding a finger into Beckham's face as the players came off the pitch at half-time, sparking a tunnel brawl.
 Due to the angry reactions in England, his contract was terminated by Aston Villa on 23 October.
 Club chairman Doug Ellis declared:

 In light of recent events, it would have been difficult for Özalan to represent Aston Villa again and the player himself was aware that life in England had become increasingly difficult for him and his family.
 Therefore, both parties agreed that the best course of action was for the immediate termination of his contract which was due to expire in June 2004.